survivejs/react-book/manuscript/00_introduction.md

 We will start by building a Webpack based configuration.
 After that, we will develop a small clone of a famous [Todo application](http://todomvc.com/).
 This leads us to problems of scaling.
 Sometimes, you need to do things the dumb way to understand why better solutions are needed after all.

-We will generalize from there and put in place [Flux architecture](https://facebook.github.io/flux/docs/overview.html).
+We will generalize from there and put [Flux architecture](https://facebook.github.io/flux/docs/overview.html) in place.
 We will apply some [Drag and Drop (DnD) magic](https://gaearon.github.io/react-dnd/) and start dragging things around.
 Finally, we will get a production grade build done.

 The final, theoretical part of the book covers more advanced topics.
 If you are reading the commercial edition of this book, there's something extra in it for you.
 I will show you how to deal with typing in React in order to produce higher quality code.
 You will also learn to test your components and logic.